hamlim/resp/README.md

 Resp is designed to be used along with a css-in-js library, however it can be used anywhere you would like to generate styles scoped to media queries.

+By default Resp generates `min-width` media queries using `rems`.
+However you can customize the kind of media queries that resp generates by passing in a `mediaQueryFactory` function.
+See the [API](#API) section below for more.

 Resp is a function that takes in two arguments, the first is an object with keys of the breakpoint names `small, medium, large` for example, and values of the pixel breakpoints that each of those labels applies to.
 The second argument which is optional is the root font size, this is used to determine the breakpoint in rems.

 ```javascript